jordwest/prism/docs/JOURNAL.md

  - Generate a set of maps after certain events.
 Consider splitting it up over frames, although probably not necessary
  - Items?
 Fire potions?
 Different weapons?
  - Lobby and connect button

+# Thursday 14 Aug 2025

+So maybe the replay system at this point is a bit overkill, however it could be good to at least let the client pause processing of events and have a key that steps through.
+That way I can do something kinda like step through debugging when an issue crops up.
+Then the replay system would just involve saving the moves and reloading them (actually, maybe I just have the host save the moves anyway, and when an issue pops up I can implement the replay system? eh still probs too much work at this stage)

+Ok so stepping is implemented and I've already found a bug.
+Somehow the players jump forward like 4 tiles when contesting a doorway.

+Sooo somehow, the player is getting like 500 AP for some reason.
+Ah...
+I bet its the cost thing.
+Although, that is returning if it's 0 or less...

+Ok so somehow, the turn is advancing when it shouldn't be.
+The player has no command, so it should be returning early.

+Ok I think I might know what's happening. turn_evaluate_all is called after each command, so here's the timeline:

+1. Player issues move command
+2. Player moves, but cannot move anymore this turn
+3. Other player moves, then cannot move anymore this turn
+4. First somehow player issues another move command while turn is incomplete
+5. Turn is marked as "complete", but the end turn event isn't yet queued up
+6. End turn event is queued up
+7. Player command is processed, and evaluates turn_evaluate_all, which says the turn is incomplete and issues another turn complete command
+8. End turn event is processed

+So really what I think is needed is for the turn_evaluate_all to exit if the turn is already complete.
+Thing is that turn_complete is being used as a latch to test if the turn completion has been sent off yet or not.
+So I think I need two flags here, one used for turn_complete (as currently) which prevents turn evaluation, and another to check if the turn has been sent off yet and avoid double-sends.

+Then, when a turn log entry is received, reset both of these flags.

+Ok that seems to have fixed it.

+So now I'm trying to get replays working properly, because there's actually an issue when playing back a set of events.
+It seems like playing them all very quickly has some different effects.

+Ok yep playing back through but _stepping_ through makes the replay work perfectly.
+So there's some kind of frame dependent weirdness going on.
+Actually good that I ended up doing this replay thing or I probably wouldn't have discovered this issue.

+Ah, I think I might know what it is.
+There are some calcs happening each frame, but if there are 2 or more events sitting in the queue, they'll both get processed but the frame events will only get processed once.
+So I guess maybe I should move those events out of frame handlers and into event handlers instead.
+But also I might first test to see if limiting log entry processing to once per frame fixes things.

+Ohhhh shit it's actually because I'm pulling things off the queue and then returning, so events are getting lost completely.
+God I'm dumb.
+Ooooh k yep that has really fixed things.

+Yep replays are working quite consistently now which is nice!
+Time for more content *rubs hands*